Argelia Laya: Communist Party activism

 Laya fought for the Communist Party of Venezuela as a guerilla in the mountains of Lara State.

 Laya joined the Communist Party of Venezuela (Partido Comunista de Venezuela, PCV) some time during the 1950s.
 At the time, the PCV was known for its opposition to the Pérez Jiménez dictatorship and was growing in popularity, particularly in urban areas.
-During the 1958 Venezuelan coup d'état, which overthrew Pérez Jiménez, Laya organized a women's committee for the opposition.
+During the 1958 Venezuelan coup d'état, which overthrew Pérez Jiménez, Laya organized a women's committee to support the organizers of the coup.
 On 22 January, she, armed with rusted weapons and Molotov cocktails, helped seize the "San Miguel" building in the COTA 905 neighborhood of Caracas.
 From there, she organized the community to support the coup, providing medical aid to protesters.
 After the coup, Laya ran in the 1958 Venezuelan general election.
 She was elected as a federal district councilor for Caracas and as an alternate deputy for the state of Miranda.
 In 1959, she attended the Latin American Women's Congress in Santiago, Chile.

 That same year, after attending the congress, Laya joined the armed guerrilla wing of the PCV.
-The PCV organized these guerillas after being excluded from the Puntofijo Pact, an agreement between major Venezuelan political parties to respect democratic norms, and amidst degradation of public services, wage cuts, and repression of student protests in the early days of Betancourt (who had been elected again in 1958)'s second presidency.
+The PCV organized these guerillas after being excluded from the Puntofijo Pact, an agreement between major Venezuelan political parties to respect democratic norms, and amidst degradation of public services, wage cuts, and repression of student protests in the early days of Betancourt second presidency, which began after his election in 1958.
 By 1963, these guerrilla forces had consolidated into the Armed Forces of National Liberation, (Note: Not to be confused with the Puerto Rican Armed Forces of National Liberation) a combined front against the government.
 Laya operated with the guerillas until 1964, taking the pseudonym "Comandanta Jacinta".
 She also became vice president of the First Congress of Venezuelan Women during the 1960s.
 In this position, she advocated for workplace protections for women and continued to advocate for women's reproductive rights.